VillagerUnknown/VillagerCoin/README.md

 **Features**

 * Adds 5 custom coin items with individual currency values: Copper, Iron, Gold, Emerald, and Netherite.
+* Adds 3 edible coin items with no currency values: Gold, Emerald, and Netherite.
 * Convert between the different coins with the crafting table.
 * Optionally find coins in vanilla structures.
 * Optionally earn coins by killing vanilla mobs.